1199 North Fairfax Street, Suite 300

 By investing in prevention measures and treatment programs for malaria, we can decrease outbreaks, community infection rates, and ultimately lower

-Yet, in 2012 more than 200 million people suffered from the disease and an estimated 627,000 died as a result.
+Yet, malaria continues to cause the deaths of 500,000 people each year.
 Most children who die from malaria perish because they do not get effective treatment.

 Today, malaria takes a child’s life every minute.